TheBrownLab/phylofisher-pages/pages/utilites/taxon_collapser.md

 # `taxon_collapser.py`

-Permanently combine taxa that have been added to the database
+Permanently combine taxa that have been added to the database.

 `taxon_collapser.py [OPTIONS] -i <input.tsv>`